Ria424/developers-animatesdk-docs/Timeline_object/Timeline24.md

 #### Usage

-timeline.getLayerProperty(property)
+Timeline.getLayerProperty(property)

 #### Parameters

-**property** A string that specifies the name of the property whose value you want to retrieve.
+**property** `string`; The name of the property whose value you want to retrieve.
 For a list of properties, see the Property summary for the [Frame object](../Frame_object/Frame_summary.md).

 #### Returns

-The value of the specified property.
+`any | undefined`; The value of the specified property.
 Animate looks at the layer’s properties to determine the type.
 If all the specified layers don’t have the same property value, Animate returns undefined.

 #### Description

-Method; retrieves the specified property’s value for the selected layers.
+Method; Retrieves the specified property’s value for the selected layers.

 #### Example